18th Annual GC Student Research Conference

 - Paper Presentation | A paper presentation allows students the opportunity to present their scholarly work to those attending the session to which their presentation is assigned.
 Audiovisual resources will be available in each of the presentation rooms.

 - Poster Presentation | A poster is a static, visual medium (usually of the paper or board variety) that students use to communicate their research.
 The difference between poster and paper presentations is that students should let their poster do most of the "talking."
 The material presented on the poster should convey the essence of their message.
 However, students should also be present during the designated time to answer questions and provide further details.

 For more information about the conference, please contact Dr. Amy Pinney at email@example.com, Dr. Elissa Auerbach at firstname.lastname@example.org, or John Bowen at email@example.com.

 Institutional Review Board (IRB)

-Georgia College & State University faculty, students, and researchers are required to follow all guidelines specified by the Department of Health and Human Services (DHHS) policy on Protection of Human Subjects (Title 45 CFR, Part 46, revised June 18, 1991) and the Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research April 18, 1979) in all research activities requiring human subjects.
+Georgia College faculty, students and researchers are required to follow all guidelines specified by the Department of Health and Human Services (DHHS) policy on Protection of Human Subjects (Title 45 CFR, Part 46, revised June 18, 1991) and the Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research April 18, 1979) in all research activities requiring human subjects.
 This includes all projects regardless of whether the funding is internal or external.
 All research projects involving human subjects will be reviewed and monitored by the Institutional Review Board (IRB) in accordance with the above mentioned policies.
 Strict adherence to all regulations is required by law.

 Link to IRB Information

 For more information about IRB, please contact Dr. Bradley Koch at email@example.com.